Robustness-Reinforced Knowledge Distillation with Correlation Distance and Network Pruning: Experiment

 \subsection{Entropy Analysis}

 We investigated the impact of R2KD on the distribution of dark knowledge.
 To accomplish this, we employed the teacher model to classify CIFAR-100 image samples based on high and low entropy.
-Samples with high entropy exhibit overly confident target predictions, leading to reduced distillation performance due to insufficient dark knowledge (like yellow box in Fig.~\ref{fig:correlation}).
-Conversely, samples with low entropy possess excessive dark knowledge, which also adversely affects distillation performance due to a lack of target prediction information (like red box in Fig.~\ref{fig:correlation}).
+Samples with {low} entropy exhibit overly confident target predictions, leading to reduced distillation performance due to insufficient dark knowledge (like yellow box in Fig.~\ref{fig:correlation}).
+Conversely, samples with {high} entropy possess excessive dark knowledge, which also adversely affects distillation performance due to a lack of target prediction information (like red box in Fig.~\ref{fig:correlation}).
 Therefore, maintaining an appropriate balance of dark knowledge is crucial for achieving optimal distillation~\cite{ATS}.

-To demonstrate that our method effectively transfers optimal information from the teacher model, we analyzed the entropy of predictions obtained by the student models, selecting only the samples with high entropy from the teacher model, i.e., those with insufficient target knowledge.
-Fig.~\ref{entropy} displays the average entropy about the 10 classes, with our method yielding lower entropy compared to traditional KD.
+To demonstrate that our method effectively transfers optimal information from the teacher model, we analyzed the entropy of predictions obtained by the student models, selecting only the samples with high entropy from the teacher model, i.e., those with insufficient target knowledge. {To identify these high entropy samples, we calculated the entropy for the entire dataset and categorized the samples with the top 10\% entropy as high entropy samples.} Fig.~\ref{entropy} displays the average entropy about the 10 classes, with our method yielding lower entropy compared to traditional KD.
 This suggests that our model carries more reliable target information, resulting in improved student accuracy.
 This finding is also consistent with Fig.~\ref{fig:fkl} (a).

 Additionally, Fig.~\ref{fig:dark} illustrates the prediction distribution obtained using DKD and R2KD for high entropy samples identified by the teacher.
 This demonstrates that R2KD enhances the target predictions for these samples, leading to a clearer identification of the correct label.
 Therefore, the correlation distance, including value- and rank-based correlation, has the ability to optimize the performance of the student model by providing the appropriate distillation distribution for each sample.